MeresaG/Spring-Data-Jpa/README.md

 # Spring-Data-Jpa
 Spring Boot CRUD operations using Spring Data JPA

-In this course you learn everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
-Spring Data JPA is a great choice allowing to speed your development and focus on the business logic.
-There will be a lot of coding In this course you will learn the following:
+In this project I have implemented and tested the class diagram below.
  ![Diagram.png](https://github.com/MeresaG/Spring-Data-Jpa/blob/main/src/main/resources/Diagram.png)

+And I have learned the following:-
 - What is Spring Data JPA
-- Connect to a real database and not in memory DB
+- Connect to a r eal database and not in memory DB
 - How to map classes to tables
 - Hibernate Entity Life Cycle
 - Queries